 Drink and Burn

-Lastly when it comes to weight loss, attitude and mindset play a HUGE role.
+Last, with weight loss, attitude and mindset play a HUGE role.

 The last thing you want when on a weight loss program is to feel down in the dumps.
 In fact, the opposite is true and water can help here too.
 A relatively well-known and often cited study5 on how mild dehydration impairs cognitive performance and mood implies that proper hydration fends off the blues.
-Maybe “don't worry be happy” could simply become “hydrate and be happy”.
+Maybe “don't worry be happy” could become “hydrate and be happy.”
 To keep your mood up and attitude positive, all you have to do is:

 Drink More Water.

-Don’t Wait!
+Don’t wait!
 Dive in and Hydrate!

 1) Elizabeth A. Dennis, Ana Laura Dengo, Dana L. Comber, Kyle D. Flack, Jyoti Savla, Kevin P. Davy, and Brenda M. Davy “Water Consumption Increases Weight Loss During a Hypocaloric Diet Intervention in Middle-aged and Older Adults”, Obesity Research Journal, February 18, 2010 Vol. 18 Issue 2, p300-307.